dest-hq/GlazeUI/README.md

 # Glaze
-GUI library for creating mobile apps written in Rust
+GUI library for creating mobile apps, written in Rust